Physical / Mobility

 Accessible Parking Campsites

 Sites 68 and 69 have accessible parking.
 The picnic table in each site is concrete.
-It is 27 inches from the ground to the underside of the table.
-There are 11 inches with no bench added onto either end of the table.
-The small sides of the table are 28 ½ inches wide.
-The bathrooms near these sites are not wheelchair accessible.
-Visitors can go to the comfort station, about 200 meters away, near the back of the campground, to find the wheelchair-accessible comfort station.
+The bathrooms near these sites are not accessible.
+The accessible restrooms are about 200 meters away near the back of the campground.

 A paved road with curbing leads to a campground comfort station